angelozerr/freemarker-languageserver/README.md

 Features
 --------------

-* As you type reporting of parsing errors
+* [textDocument/publishDiagnostics](https://microsoft.github.io/language-server-protocol/specification#textDocument_publishDiagnostics): as you type reporting of Freemarker parsing errors.

 Clients
 -------
 This repository only contains the server implementation.
 Here are some known clients consuming this server:

-* [freemarker-lsp4e](https://github.com/angelozerr/freemarker-lsp4e) : an extension for Eclipse
+* [lsp4e-freemarker](https://github.com/angelozerr/lsp4e-freemarker) : an extension for Eclipse.